 Proposed MTA Fare and Toll Increases

-We have to call this what it is—a tax increase.
-Toll and fare increases are regressive tax increases on my hard-working constituents who commute to other boroughs.
+We have to call these increases what they really are—another tax increase.
+Toll and fare increases are regressive tax increases on my hard-working constituents who commute.
 To add insult to injury, we see no discernible benefit from these repeated tax increases.
-We have old buses that frequently break down, and buses that are so crowded, Staten Islanders often have to stand after paying $6.50 for a ride.
+For many of my constituents, especially those who ride express buses, the commute has only worsened.

-We should have had a rapid transit line connecting Mariner’s Harbor and St. George before the opening of our waterfront developments.
-Instead of rising to meet the increasing needs of our commuters and visitors, the MTA is holding a hearing tonight to ask us how we would like to pay our inevitable increases.
-In the end, we will all pay more with either plan, while our promise of a North Shore rapid transit remains no more than a line on an unrealized map.
+These increases would be more tolerable if we had a rapid transit line connecting Mariner’s Harbor and St. George.
+They would be tolerable if buses arrived according to schedule, with available seats.
+They would be tolerable if we had multiple transportation options.
+But instead of rising to meet the increasing needs of our commuters and visitors, the MTA is giving us the same sub-par service, and holding a hearing tonight to ask us how we would like to pay our inevitable increases.
+In the end, we will all pay more with either transit fare plan—and our tolls will rise 12 percent.
+Our promise of a North Shore rapid transit, on the other hand, remains in the “study” phase, that is, a line on an unrealized map.